Direct VPC egress with a VPC network

 • SERVICE_NAME with the name of your Cloud Run service.

 • IMAGE_URL with a reference to the container image, for example, us-docker.pkg.dev/cloudrun/container/hello:latest.
 If you use Artifact Registry, the repository REPO_NAME must already be created.
-The URL has the shape REGION-docker.pkg.dev/PROJECT_ID/REPO_NAME/PATH:TAG
+The URL has the shape LOCATION-docker.pkg.dev/PROJECT_ID/REPO_NAME/PATH:TAG

 • NETWORK with the name of your VPC network.

 • SUBNET with the name of your subnet.
-The subnet must be /26 or larger.
-Direct VPC egress supports IPv4 ranges RFC 1918, RFC 6598, and Class E. You can deploy or execute multiple services or jobs on the same subnet.
+You can deploy or execute multiple services or jobs on the same subnet.

 • Optional: NETWORK_TAG_NAMES with the comma-separated names of the network tags you want to associate with a service.
 For services, network tags are specified at the revision-level.
 Each service revision can have different network tags, such as network-tag-2.